tabbydoc/dl4td/README.md

-# Dl4td
+# DL4TD
-Dl4td is a collection of scripts for automating data preprocessing.
-The `control.py` script is the main script.
+These scripts help to create DNN-models for table detection in image documents.
+They aim at reducing user efforts needed for DL preparation and configuration.

 ## Description of scripts
-The `control_script.py` script is script to automate data preparation for training ANN models The script uses a special file `config.ini`.
+The `main.py` is script to automate data preparation for training ANN models The script uses a special file `config.ini`.
 This file contains the script start-up parameters.
 This is necessary to simplify the launch of the script.

 The "scripts" directory contains scripts for conversion datasets, image transform, augmentation data, create tf record.